davidtkeane/invaders/README.md

 ├── go.sum                 # Go module checksum file
 └── main.go                # Main Go source file
 ```
+End of Rangers README.md.

 <----->
+The Start of Space Invaders by [sausheong](https://github.com/sausheong/invaders)

 # Writing Space Invaders with Go

 The earliest memory I had of arcade video games was watching my older brother and cousins going at the video game machines at Genting Highlands.
 While our parents were at the other types of games Genting Highlands was more popularly known for, we were generally let loose to play arcade games to our hearts' content.